Master of Arts Degree Counseling and Career Development

 With a master’s degree in Counseling and Career Development, you’ll be equipped to help people of all ages develop self-awareness, decision-making, and self-advocacy skills needed to live successful lives.

 Upon graduation, all students are licensure-eligible and eligible to become National Certified Counselors.

 Our Counseling and Career Development degree is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
-It is the only program in the state of Colorado with a CACREP-accredited career development specialization.
+It is one of a handful of programs in the nation with a CACREP accredited career counseling specialization.
 Our new clinical mental health specialization will undergo CACREP review in 2019-20.

 Blending Theory and Practice